The Neuroscience Behind Goal Setting: Understanding Your RAS

 Enter the RAS…

 Your Reticular Activating System is a collection of cells at the base of your brain stem.
-It processes all of the information that the senses create and prioritises the things that need your attention immediately.
+It processes all of the information that the senses create and prioritizes the things that need your attention immediately.

 Have you ever noticed that when you decide to do something you immediately begin to see signs everywhere?